-The resources listed here were developed exclusively for our Space Place Partners.
+The resources listed here were developed exclusively for our

-Download Space Place identifiers for article
+Download Space Place identifiers to include with article

 The United States launched its first satellite on Jan.
 31, 1958.
 It was called Explorer 1, and it weighed in at only about 30 pounds.
 This little satellite carried America’s first scientific instruments into space: temperature sensors, a microphone, radiation detectors and more.